haasr/indeed-jobs-searcher/README.rst

 Requirements
 ############

-- Device with Internet access and Google Chrome web browser installed
+- Device with Internet access and Google Chrome web browser installed (AND UPDATED)
 - Python 3.11.5 or newer on device

 Setup